Ameya11/Smashed-Filter/README.md

 ---

-# Smashed Filter: GLMC Classifer
+# CS 754: Smashed Filter: GLMC Classifier
 ## Objective

 This project aims to classify musical instruments into one of ten categories using the NSynth dataset.
 The categories are: